 The data will then be used to write a report to discuss the performance of Supertitle and how the clubs can be improved.

-When this grant finishes, Supertitle will be self-sustainable with a small set of youth-led translation clubs in schools across the North East.
+When this grant finishes, Supertitle will be self-sustainable (we have confidence in the willingness of schools for pay for the program) with a small set of youth-led translation clubs in schools across the North East.
 This grant will allow us to amass a critical body of content and evidence, which we can use to convince schools and colleges to take on the intervention and support facilitator costs.
-The next step will be to implement the project across the UK.
-This can be achieved with the income from a small small set of participating schools.
+The next step will be to scale the intervention nationally.

 How will you use the strength of the Virgin Money brand and the skills of staff from across the business to magnify the impact of your work.
 How will you help Virgin Money Foundation to raise awareness of the #iwill campaign? - 500 words